 For fuel/air mixtures with a less available detailed kinetic mechanism, such as kerosene/air mixtures, the flame contours are obtained through image processing.
 In this case, a MATLAB program is developed in the present work to perform the Abel inversion of the recorded images, in order to provide the 2D boundary of the surface area at the reaction zone of the flame [24].
-The flame front used to calculate surface area from the image after Abel inversion (figure 7).
+The flame front used to calculate surface A is then obtained by taking the inside boundary of the surface area from the image after Abel inversion (figure 7).
 Once the flame front is determined, the flame area A is calculated by pivoting this flame front profile f(x) along the burner axis using the following equation: